jacobrec/spear-website/README.md

 The website for the Space Alberta Exploration Robotics Club.

 ## TODO
-- Add content to About page
-- Add content to Home page
-- Add content to Main page
+- Add all the images throughout the site
-- Add content to Sponsors page
+- Finish team page
-- Integrate Blog page with Blog server
+- Touch up blog page
-- Add more tabs maybe?
-- Make everything look pretty
+- Implement styling

 ## Setup